-Members of the Cobaea genus are climbing vines that can reach 4 metres in size.
+Members of the Cobaea plant genus are climbing vines.
+They can reach four metres (13 feet) in size.

-Although they are half hardy perennials in nature gardeners often treat the plants as half hardy annuals.
+Although they are half hardy perennials in nature, gardeners often treat the Cobaea plant as half hardy annuals.

 Cobaea scandens cup and saucer vine by Zixii.